» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Pyoderma can be divided into the following classifications: surface, superficial, and deep.
 It is also defined as being of a primary or secondary infection.

-Primary pyoderma is often ideopathic in nature (occurring without any predisposing cause), and may be a result of suppressed or compromised immune states.
-If bacterial infection is involved it is usually one organism as opposed to mixed or more than one organisms such as in deep pyodermas.
+• Primary pyoderma is often idiopathic in nature (occurring without any predisposing cause), usually in healthy animals, but may be a result of suppressed or compromised immune states.
+If bacterial infection is involved it is usually one organism as opposed to mixed or more than one organism such as in deep pyodermas.

-Most often the bacteria found in surface or primary pyodermas in rats is staphylococcus, a Gram-positive cocci bacterium.
+In primary or surface pyodermas the most frequent bacteria cultured is staphylococcus, a Gram-positive cocci bacterium.
 Staphylococcus is commonly found in the nasopharynx, lower GI tract, and as a natural resident on the fur and skin of rats.

 In rats with dermatitis, intense itching causes the rat to scratch and continually groom the area.
-This constant scratching and grooming initiates lesions or aggravates them, and contributes to the source of staphylococcus in the wound.
-Other bacteria that may be a factor to a lesser degree is streptococcus (found to be a factor in necrotizing fascitis/flesh-eating disease), which may contribute to abscess formation in deep pyodermas.
+An additional source of irritation may be caused by the barbering done by cagemates.
+This constant grooming and scratching can initiate lesions or aggravate them, and contribute to the source of staphylococcus in the wound.
+Other bacteria that may be a factor to a lesser degree is streptococcus (found to be a factor in necrotizing fasciitis/flesh-eating disease), which may contribute to abscess formation in deep pyodermas.

 Figures